amirh-far/MNIST-digit-classifier/README.md

 # MNIST Digit Classifier

 MNIST digit classifier which classifies 28 by 28 pixels images into classes: 0 to 9.<br>
-The dataset is MNIST and train data has about 59992 images as well as labels.<br>
+The dataset is MNIST and train data has about 60k images as well as labels.<br>
-Test has 10k images.<br>
+Test data has 10k images.<br>
 I trained this data with Sklearn Random Forest Classifier.

 <p>